What is alopecia: signs and symptoms

-Alopecia is the medical term for hair loss, both in men and women.
+Alopecia is the medical term for hair loss, causing both alopecia in men and alopecia in women.
 There are many types of hair loss with different causes, symptoms and, in some cases, treatments.
 If your hair is thinning or falling out, it isn’t usually anything to be worried about.
 However it is understandable that hair loss can be upsetting and many people search online for more information about the different types of alopecia.

-What are the types of alopecia?
+What are the different types of alopecia?

 The most common types of alopecia are alopecia areata and androgenic alopecia.
 Androgenic alopecia is also known as male or female pattern balding.

 Other forms of alopecia include:

 - Alopecia totalis, where alopecia areata develops into hair loss across the whole scalp

 - Ophiasis alopecia, where alopecia areata develops on the sides and back of the scalp

 - Alopecia universalis, where hair loss is experienced across the entire body, including eyebrows

 - Ciatricial alopecia, where hair loss occurs as a result of scars such as burns

 - Traction alopecia, where hair loss is caused by excessive tension on the hair